midu16/rhcos-layering/runc/README.md

 # How to build the runc container-base image patch

-`./Containerfile` contains the structure for 4.12.0 only.
 This needs to be updated according to each OCP release version as follows:

 ```bash
 export OCP_VERSION="4.12.0"